SaberMirzaei/Alloy-Model-of-MCA/README.md

 to the current model.
-Many existing Alloy "facts" regulate the behaviour of the model such that the model present the correct behaviour of distributed auction system. the state of an auction system is modeled using "netState" signature which captures different properties of the system such as the physical nodes' biding vectors, the number of floating messages in the network and the time of the state.
-In order to test different properties of the MCA protocols users can add any Alloy assertion in order to check the corresponding properties. for instance the following assertion is used the existance of the state that a distibuted auction system based on an MCA protocol reaches consensus (all the agents/physical nodes agree on the winners of the services/ virtual nodes):
+Many existing Alloy "facts" regulate the behaviour of the model such that the model present the correct behaviour of distributed auction system. the state of an auction system is modeled using "netState" signature, which captures different properties of the system such as the physical nodes' biding vectors, the number of floating messages in the network and the time of the state.
+In order to test different properties of the MCA protocols users can add any Alloy assertion in order to check the corresponding properties. for instance the following assertion is used to check the existance of the state that a distibuted auction system based on an MCA protocol reaches consensus (all the agents/physical nodes agree on the winners of the services/ virtual nodes):